Sponge cake: Chiffon cake

 Chiffon cake is a light and moist cake which, in contrast to sponge cake, contains both vegetable oil and baking powder.
 It is similar to angel food cake and was commonly served with grapefruit at the Brown Derby in Hollywood during the 1930s.

-Genoise
+Génoise

-The addition of butter by French pastry cooks created a cake texture that more resembled pound cake than traditional sponge cake.
-Techniques were developed to make the cake lighter, including beating the eggs over heat, or beating the egg yolks and whites separately.
+French pastry chefs created a cake texture that resembled pound cake more than the traditional sponge cake.
+Techniques were developed to make the cake lighter, including beating the eggs over heat or beating the egg yolks and whites separately.